Frequently Asked Questions

 Is there a fee to participate in the Cleanup?

 The Charles River Cleanup is free for all community members, with a suggested donation of $5 per person to help support management and supplies.
 However, a donation is required for corporate groups to participate.
 This donation will go directly to the non-profit hosting your project.
 Please view our registration page for more information.

 Where do I meet my group for the Cleanup?

 You will receive information on your exact meeting location and project details like what tasks you'll be doing and what to bring, from the coordinator at the non-profit hosting your project.
 Please contact the non-profit coordinator in your service area with questions specific to your project.

 What supplies are provided for the Cleanup?
 What should I bring?

-Trash bags, gloves, and pickup sticks (depending on site) will be provided.
+Trash bags will be provided at all sites.
+Depending on location, gloves and pickup sticks may also be available.
+All participants are encouraged to bring their own work gloves if you have them.
 Prior to your project, you will receive an update from your site coordinator with specific details on meeting location, what to bring, and more.

 At the completion of the Cleanup, volunteers will stack trash which will be collected by municipal public works departments or the Department of Conservation and Recreation.
 Each volunteer team will then fill out a form reporting how many pounds of trash they collected and what items they found.

 How do volunteer days look different in the time of COVID-19?